 Strikingly beautiful rice terraces overlooking the Sea of Japan

 Shiroyone Senmaida is a scenic hillside of tiered rice paddies.
-Situated along the Noto Peninsula these unusual fields are considered a place of national beauty.
+Situated along the Noto Peninsula these unusual fields were nationally designated a "Special Place of Scenic Beauty".

 Senmaida literally means 1,000 rice fields

 All of the farming is done by hand

 Senmaida is most easily accessed by private vehicle or rental car.
 There are buses from Kanazawa Station, Nanao Station and Wakura Onsen Station, however all of these require some transfers and run infrequently.

 There is a large parking lot located next to the rice fields and visitor center.
 Expect traffic jams during busy seasons.

 Because of their small size, the rice fields at Senmaida are worked by hand.
 Once a year, volunteers arrive in large groups to plant rice seedlings in the small fields.
 In autumn the rice is harvested by local farmers using traditional hand tools.
 Whatever season you visit, take the time to enjoy the fields from different perspectives, walking down to the ocean and through the small paths that wind through the paddies.